UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 regarding a **dtype**.

-Just like how values have the data types ( `str`, `int`, `float`, etc.), Columns in a Pandas dataframe have types called **dtypes**.
+Just like how values have the data types ( `str`, `int`, `float`, etc.), columns in a Pandas dataframe have types called **dtypes**.

-In this course we are going to concentrate on the following dtypes but there others:
+In this course we are going to concentrate on the following dtypes:

 <center>